 Candidates must be Indian citizens.
 OCI Card holders are not eligible to apply at this time.
-In addition, citizens of Nepal with valid identity documents (Nepalese passport or Nepalese Citizen Certificate or Nepalese Voter’s Identification Card) are also eligible to apply.

 We strongly encourage applications from women, people with disabilities, and those from economically and socially excluded communities.

 IIHS provides a diverse, inclusive, open, safe and enabling learning environment.
 It is committed to the principle of not discriminating against individuals on the basis of personal beliefs or characteristics such as caste, class, religion, region, ethnicity, race, gender, sexual orientation, age, marital status or disability.
-UFP at IIHS is part of this commitment to create supportive teaching and learning environments.
-Fellows are also expected to aspire to highest standards of ethics in their personal and professional interactions.
+The UFP is part of this commitment to create supportive teaching and learning environments.
+Fellows are also expected to aspire to the highest standards of ethics in their personal and professional interactions.